topojson/topojson-specification/README.md

 A topology is a TopoJSON object where the type member's value is “Topology”.

-  * A topology must have a member with the name “objects” whose value is another object, each of which is a named geometry object.
+  * A topology must have a member with the name “objects” whose value is another object, whose each property is a geometry object.
   * A topology must have a member with the name “arcs” whose value is an array of arcs.
   * A topology may have a “transform” member, whose value must be a transform.
   * A topology may have a “bbox” member, whose value must be a bounding box array.